YI-CHUN CHIEN PH.D.

 "

-All Are Not Equal: Taiwanese Public Opinion on Southeast Asian Immigration." (with Timothy Rich, Eliassen, Einhorn and Dahmer) International Journal of Taiwan Studies (online first)
+All Are Not Equal: Taiwanese Public Opinion on Southeast Asian Immigration." (with Timothy Rich, Eliassen, Einhorn and Dahmer) International Journal of Taiwan Studies, Vol 6, Issue 1, pp 60-81.

 2021